datamapio/posmo_one_testing/README.md

 ## For your test reports
 Use [issues](https://github.com/datamapio/posmo_one_testing/issues) to publish your test reports.

+### 0. Tell us if you are fine, when we respond publicly to your questions

+Being in Alpha, we looking at your data will tell us what is wrongly interpreted.
+The more diversity of cases we see, the better our ML will become.
+For now it helps to scrutinize the day and segments you point out.
+And do this visually most of the time.

+#### Assumption 1:
+If you help us with that, you agree that we look at your data.

+#### Assumption 2:
+- Public = shown in Issues, we respond publicly and - if that helps - with the aid of images.
+As long as you do not write "SEMIPRIVATE" on top of your issue, we assume that we can respond to your problem with the help of images.
+- Semiprivate = we read your question on Issues and respond only briefly in text and if images are needed, we send you a mail
+- Private = you send us a mail (roger at datamap.io).

 ### 1. Always mention the city, country and operation system (iOS/Android)
 - a.
 Mention the city/town/municipality and country, so that we will better understand your local context.